You can reduce your chances of falling victim to fraud and identity theft with the help of these everyday safety tips.

 Have monthly payments made automatically

-For example, when you enroll in Ally’s Auto Pay – which allows your monthly auto payment to be withdrawn automatically from your checking or savings account – you can help combat identity theft by removing another paper source of your private information.
+For example, if you are an Ally Auto customer you can enroll in Ally’s Auto Pay – which allows your monthly auto payment to be withdrawn automatically from your checking or savings account.
+This helps combat identity theft by removing another paper source that contains your private information.

 Manage your mail carefully